Amman: Lifestyle

 Amman is considered one of the most liberal cities in the Arab world.
 The city has become one of the most popular destinations for expatriates and college students who seek to live, study, or work in the Middle East or the Arab world in general.
 The city's culinary scene has changed from its shawarma stands and falafel joints to embrace many popular international restaurants and fast-food outlets such as Asian fusion restaurants, French bistros and Italian trattorias.
 The city has become famous for its fine dining scene among Western expatriates and Persian Gulf tourists.

-Large shopping malls were built during the 2000s in Amman, including the Mecca Mall, Abdoun Mall, City Mall, Al-Baraka Mall, Taj Mall, Zara Shopping Center, Avenue Mall, and Abdali Mall in Al Abdali.
+Large shopping malls were built during the 2000s in Amman, including the Mecca Mall, Abdoun Mall, City Mall, Al-Baraka Mall, TAJ Lifestyle Center, Zara Shopping Center, Avenue Mall, and Abdali Mall in Al Abdali.
 Wakalat Street ("Agencies Street") is Amman's first pedestrian-only street and carries a lot of name-label clothes.
 The Sweifieh area is considered to be the main shopping district of Amman.

 Nightclubs, music bars and shisha lounges are present across Amman, changing the city's old image as the conservative capital of the kingdom.
 This burgeoning new nightlife scene is shaped by Jordan's young population.
 In addition to the wide range of drinking and dancing venues on the social circuit of the city's affluent crowd, Amman hosts cultural entertainment events, including the annual Amman Summer Festival.
 Souk Jara is a Jordanian weekly flea market event that occurs every Friday throughout the summer.
 Sweifieh is considered to be the unofficial red-light district of Amman as it holds most of the city's nightclubs, bars.
-Jabal Amman and Jabal al-Weibdeh are home to many pubs and bars as well, making the area popular among bar hoppers.
+Jabal Amman and Jabal al-Luweibdeh are home to many pubs and bars as well, making the area popular among bar hoppers.

 Alcohol is widely available in restaurants, bars, nightclubs, and supermarkets.
 There are numerous nightclubs and bars across the city, especially in West Amman.
 As of 2011, there were 77 registered nightclubs in Jordan (excluding bars and pubs), overwhelmingly located in the capital city.
 In 2009, there were 222 registered liquor stores in Amman.